Blog

 Sales are an excellent tool for moving merchandise quickly, but there is more to sales strategy than meets the eye.
 “When planning a sale, a brand first needs to figure out the end goal,” says Jeff Deisner, Nogin’s Chief Customer Officer.
 “Is the goal to drive people to the site to purchase a lot, drive top-line revenue numbers, manage a level of profitability on the storefront, or something else completely?”

 That goal can help influence the decision on what kind of promotion to offer.
 Sitewide sales are the simplest to execute, but in many cases, exclusions make sense—perhaps they’re a better fit for the nature of the overall promotion, or perhaps brands want to avoid discounting an item they’ve already discounted.
+To maximize these strategies, implementing effective product listing optimization on platforms like Amazon can significantly boost visibility and attract more customers, ensuring that your sales reach their full potential.

 Running a promotional sale on social media or a Google ads campaign is an excellent way to bring attractive leads through your ecommerce conversion funnel.
 Entice viewers by highlighting the sale, the minimal quantity, and specify it is a limited-time offer to drive urgency and scarcity.
 Both elements are essential to any product listing strategy or retail pricing strategy.